Lionsberg/lionsberg-wiki/README.md

 - [[Martial Arts Guide]]

 ## Lionsberg  Wiki Blogs
-- [[Above The Chaos By Jordan Nicholas]] - A creative stream from the co-creator of Lionsberg
+- [[Above The Chaos]] - A creative stream from the co-creator of Lionsberg

 ## Maps of Content
 - [[Team Jump Page]]